 Barlow tried his hand at writing songs and producing for other artists, but as he soon found out, his name was toxic and reeked of failure.
 “Nobody wants anything to do with [you] whatsoever,” he told Metro.
 “It’s like having leprosy.
 Nobody wants any connection with you whatsoever.”
 Indeed, as Sean Smith recounts in Gary: The Definitive Biography of Gary Barlow, even Victoria Beckham, the least musically talented Spice Girl who made a widely derided solo album in 2001, didn’t want people to know she was working with Barlow.
 According to Smith, Beckham would sneak over to Barlow’s house to work on music and leave once David was done with his daily training sessions at Manchester United.
 To add insult to injury, none of his songs appeared on her album, although given the reviews for Victoria Beckham, that might have been a blessing for him.

 Ultimately, he managed to find some limited success during this period, writing songs for popular English boyband Blue, Australian pop star Delta Goodrem and his old Take That bandmate Mark Owen.
 Then came a fairly unlikely comeback.
 Barlow and his former bandmates took part in a 2005 documentary, Take That: For the Record, which was so popular and well-received, it led to a reunion of the post-Williams lineup.
 Take That released two excellent and very popular albums, Beautiful World (2006) and The Circus (2008), putting Barlow back on the A-List.
-He even buried the hatchet with Willams — the two sang an autobiographical duet that touched on their feud that hit #2 on the British charts in 2010.
-Later that year, Williams returned to Take That, and the band produced the outstanding album, Progress (2010).
+He even buried the hatchet with Willams — the two sang an autobiographical duet about their feud that hit #2 on the British charts in 2010.
+Later that year, Williams returned to Take That, and the band produced their best album, Progress.